Bronstein, Gewirtz & Grossman, LLC Reminds Chegg, Inc. (CHGG) Investors of Class Action and Lead Plaintiff Deadline: February 22, 2022

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Chegg, Inc. (“Chegg” or the “Company”) (NYSE:CHGG, Financial) on behalf of purchasers of Chegg securities between May 5, 2020 and November 1, 2021, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fchgg.
+NEW YORK, Jan.
+13, 2022 (GLOBE NEWSWIRE) -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Chegg, Inc. (“Chegg” or the “Company”) (: CHGG) on behalf of purchasers of Chegg securities between May 5, 2020 and November 1, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/chgg.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.